 Begin by standing tall with feet firmly planted on the ground.
-Then, bend at your waist and touch the ground, walk your arms out to a perfect plank position.
+Then, bend at your waist, touch the ground, and walk your arms to a perfect plank position.

 Beginners: walk your arms back to the return position and stand upright again.